patcg-individual-drafts/private-aggregation-api/README.md

 If necessary, we could instead split the contributions back into multiple reports, each respecting the limit.

+#### Padding

+The size of the encrypted payload may reveal information about the number of contributions embedded in the aggregatable report.
+This can be mitigated by padding the plaintext payload (e.g. to a fixed size).

 ## Privacy and security